Google launches Recommendations AI ecommerce tool in public beta

 To accompany the Recommendations AI public beta, Google is introducing a new pricing structure with three volume-based price tiers for predictions and a separate charge for model training and tuning.
 All new Recommendations AI customers will receive a $600 credit on top of the general $300 free credit for new Google Cloud customers, which the company says is typically sufficient to train a model and test its performance in production through a two-week A/B test.

 Google’s Recommendations AI competes with Amazon Personalize, which similarly taps machine learning to serve up suggestions for websites, SMS, email, and apps.
-According to Amazon, it addresses problems like creating recommendations for new users or products without historical data via API calls that automate the tasks required to build, train, tune, and deploy a recommendation model.
+According to Amazon, Personalize addresses problems like creating recommendations for new users or products without historical data via API calls that automate the tasks required to build, train, tune, and deploy a recommendation model.